 TouchCopy does not detect my iPhone, iPad or iPod

-TouchCopy usually automatically detects your devices when you connect them via USB cable.
-If your iPhone, iPad, or iPod Touch isn't detected, follow this guide to troubleshoot the issue.
+TouchCopy should automatically detect your iPhone, iPad, or iPod when it's connected via USB cable.
+If your device isn't appearing, follow this guide to troubleshoot the issue.

 1. Update TouchCopy